datacorner/pipelite/README.md

 🚀 Currently this solution provides data access and load from these data sources :

 ✅  External file (csv)
-✅  External Excel Spreadsheet (xls, xlsx, xlsm, xlsb, odf, ods and odt) (in Progress)
-✅  External XES File (in Progress)
+✅  External Excel Spreadsheet (xls, xlsx, xlsm, xlsb, odf, ods and odt) (read only) ✅  External XES File (read only)
 ✅  ODBC Data Sources (checked with SQL Server, SQLite) by using an configurable SQL query (Read Only)
-✅  SAP Read Table via SAP RFC (Read Only / In Progress)
+✅  SAP Read Table via SAP RFC (Read Only)

 🚀 And provides those transformers

-✅ Nothing !
+✅ change the Data Sources names (input/output) !
 ✅ Concat 2 Data sources
 ✅ Lookup with 2 data sources
 ✅ Substring from a column